Jakob-Bach/Constrained-Subgroup-Discovery/csd_package/README.md

 `fit()` needs to set the fields `_box_lbs` and `_box_ubs` (inherited from the superclass) to contain the features' lower and upper bounds in the subgroup description (as `pandas.Series`).
 If `_box_lbs` and `_box_ubs` are set as fields, `predict()` works automatically with these bounds and need not be overridden.
-For integration into the experimental pipeline, `fit()` should also return a dictionary with the keys `objective_value`, `optimization_status` (may be `None`), and `optimization_time`.
+For integration into the experimental pipeline of our paper, `fit()` should also return a dictionary with the keys `objective_value`, `optimization_status` (may be `None`), and `optimization_time`.
 If your subgroup-discovery method is not tailored towards a specific objective, you may use the `wracc()` or `wracc_np()` from `csd` to guide the search (the former is slower but supports more data types, the latter is tailored to `numpy` arrays and faster).

-To support feature-cardinality constraints, like the other subgroup-discovery methods, you may want to allow setting an upper bound on the number of selected features `k` during initialization and observing it during fitting.
+To support feature-cardinality constraints, like the existing subgroup-discovery methods, you may want to allow setting an upper bound on the number of selected features `k` during initialization and observing it during fitting.
 We propose to store `k` in a field called `_k`;
-however, it is not used in the methods of superclass `SubgroupDiscoverer`.
+however, it is not used in the methods of superclass `SubgroupDiscoverer`, as you need to implement the constraint during fitting.

 If your subgroup-discovery method should also support the search for alternative subgroup descriptions, make it a subclass of `AbstractSubgroupDiscoverer` (which inherits from `SubgroupDiscoverer`).